SenseLogic/TABULA/README.md

 Outputs lines made of :
 - the second column of the first table;
-- the last three columns of the first table, with fixed numbers;
+- the last three columns of the first table, with fixed decimal numbers;
 - the fourth column of the second table;
 - the last column of the second table.